canvasxyz/canvas/docs/7-upgrading.md

 # Upgrading Applications

-Canvas has limited support for upgrading applications.
-This is one of our main focuses for development through the current year.
+Canvas has functional but minimal support for upgrading applications right now.

+We're working to smooth out the rough edges around application upgrades this year, and provide an experience that matches traditional databases.

 ## Using the Network Explorer